MaibornWolff/codecharta/gh-pages/_posts/adr/2022-09-16-ADR_8_angular_migration.md

 # Status

-proposed
+accepted

 # Decision

-## Temporary Decision

 1. We move all global state into the store, to have one single place and only one mechanism for global state.
 2. We favor to migrate to NgRx.

-We will mob migrate `map-tree-view-level-component` on 27th September 2021 to challenge this temporary decision.

 # Consequences

--   All AngularJS components, services ect need to be migrated.
+-   All AngularJS components, services ect need to be migrated (see [#2318](https://github.com/MaibornWolff/codecharta/issues/2318) for progress).